rrbriggs/onboarding-ui/README.md

 To check your node version, in terminal enter `node -v`

 ### clone the project
-In terminal, at the directory you wish to clone the project to type `git clone --single-branch --branch react-es6 https://github.com/rrbriggs/onboarding-ui.git`
+In terminal, at the directory you wish to clone the project to type `git clone https://github.com/rrbriggs/twitter-app-ui.git`

 ### start the server
 In terminal, navigate to the /src/js directory (e.g.: `cd src/js/`)